Ensure you have completed all the steps in the following documents before continuing:

 This is Distributed Query Language (DQL), which provides a powerful, flexible way to extract published data throughout all the brokers within an EFM deployment.
 This particular DQL query gets any

-data published by any broker the regional broker knows about.
+crash-reportsdata published by any broker the regional broker knows about.
 In this demo environment, the only other broker is the roadside broker you configured above.

-button associated with the invoke
+Invoke button associated with the invoke field

-button associated with the output
+Table button associated with the output field

-column to the parsed-crash-data input
+value column to the parsed-crash-data input field

 If you don’t see any data in the table, turn the Car Simulator on its side to have it send crash data.